 Military titles such as General, Colonel, Major, etc. should be honored

-If you do not know a person you know or are addressing a group, use appropriate salutations such as sir or madam, hiring manager, human resources manager, [name] committee member (recruiting committee, organizational committee, acceptance committee), the board of directors.
+If you do not know a person you know or are addressing a group, use appropriate salutations such as sir or madam, hiring manager, human resources manager, [name] committee member (recruiting committee, organizational committee, acceptance committee), and the board of directors.

-When it comes to greetings, it is best to be on the alert and to be as gentle as possible.
+When it comes to greetings, it is best to be on alert and to be as gentle as possible.

 Part 5.
 Body